michaelmsonne/ADServiceAccountManager/README.md

 I originally built this tool for internal use — it solved a very specific pain point for managing accounts across domains and OUs at a previous job.

-Some sneak peak fro the original private repo:
+Some sneak peak from the original private repo:

 ![Private repo](./docs/pictures/original%20repo.png)